 Escobaria minima (Baird) D. R. Hunt

-Escobaria minima is a tiny cactus with rounded, single stems up to i inch (2,5 cm) tall and up to 0.7 inch (1.8 cm) wide.
-The plant is crowded with thick, corky, white spines.
-Flowers are pink, up to 1 inch (2.5 cm) in diameter and 0.6 inch (1.6 cm) long.
-It blooms in several flushes, primarily in May, but the blooming period lasts from March until June.
-The fruita are ovoid, green, up to 2 inches (5 cm) long.
+Escobaria minima is a tiny cactus with rounded, single stems up to 1 inch (2.5 cm) tall and up to 0.7 inch (1.8 cm) wide.
+The plant is crowded with thick and corky white spines.
+The flowers are pink, up to 1 inch (2.5 cm) in diameter and 0.6 inch (1.6 cm) long.
+It blooms in several flushes, primarily in mid spring.
+The fruits are ovoid, green and up to 2 inches (5 cm) long.

 How to Grow and Care